Are you giving yourself up to avoid feeling the heartache and heartbreak of others’ unloving behaviour toward you?

 Jenny believed that taking responsibility for her feelings meant that she was supposed to work all her feelings out within herself.
-As a result, neither her boyfriend nor her friends ever knew when their behavior was hurtful to her.
+As a result, neither her boyfriend nor her friends ever knew when their behaviour was hurtful to her.

 Jenny’s wake up call…

-Finally, between her boyfriend breaking up with her and her friends constantly canceling dates, Jenny had to face what she had been covering up – her painful feelings of heartache and heartbreak that she had never faced.
+Finally, between her boyfriend breaking up with her and her friends constantly cancelling dates, Jenny had to face what she had been covering up – her painful feelings of heartache and heartbreak that she had never faced.